Modules | PY

 Remesh

-The Remesh module provides tools for modifying triangle mesh resolution: reducing face count through decimation, or redistributing vertices through isotropic remeshing.
+The Remesh module provides tools for modifying triangle mesh resolution: reducing face count through decimation (to a target count) or simplification (to an error budget), or redistributing vertices through isotropic remeshing.

 All remesh functions require triangle meshes (3 vertices per face) and 3D coordinates.
 Use tf.triangulated from the Geometry module to convert polygon meshes first.